codingvamsikrishna/Daily_SQL_Practice/README.md

 - Which city places the highest number of orders.

 ### Day 03
-- -- How many orders are placed in each category?
+- How many orders are placed in each category.

 More queries will be added daily to maintain consistency and improve analytical thinking.